trigger-corp/Forge-Documentation/source/best_practice/example_project.rst

 Included files
 ..............

-We're using the css reset from `html5boilerplate.com <http://html5boilerplate.com>`_ to keep things sane.
-For mobile development, jQuery can be a quite heavyweight so we've included `Zepto <http://zeptojs.com/>`_, a "minimalist JavaScript framework for modern web browsers" We've found that it's a great jQuery-inspired js framework.
+We're using the CSS reset from `html5boilerplate.com <http://html5boilerplate.com>`_ to reduce the impact of inconsistent rendering defaults on different platforms.
+For mobile development, jQuery can be a quite heavyweight so we've included `Zepto <http://zeptojs.com/>`_, a "minimalist JavaScript framework for modern web browsers".
+We've found that it's a great jQuery-inspired JS framework.

 We use Zepto throughout the views in the tutorial.

-Lets get stuck in
+Let's get stuck in
 -----------------

-The entry point for the javascript application is in index.html, ``$(Demo.init)`` calls ``init()``, defined in demo.js::
+The entry point for the Javascript application is in index.html, ``$(Demo.init)`` calls ``init()`` when the page has loaded, defined in demo.js::

     init: function () {